umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Migrating-from-8-to-9/index.md

 It is not possible to migrate the custom code, as the underlying web framework updated from ASP.NET to ASP.NET Core and you will need to re-implement it.

-You also need to make sure that the packages that you are using is available for Umbraco 9.
+You also need to make sure that the packages that you are using are available for Umbraco 9.

 <!--Removed for now, might move it back as we create a article for V8-9
 Read the [general article about Content migration](../../../Getting-Started/Setup/Upgrading/migrating-to-v8#limitations) to learn more about limitations and other things that can come into play when migrating your Umbraco site from 7 to 8.